vivekFuneesh/v-currency/README.md

 # v-currency
-A universal international currency to have fair trades and promote prosperity &amp; equality.
+A universal international currency independent of national currency fluctuations, to have fair trades and promote prosperity &amp; equality.